 CORPORATE GOVERNANCE AND MANAGEMENT DISCUSSION AND ANALYSIS REPORT:

-In pursuance of Section 134(5) of the Companies Act 2013 the Directors hereby confirmthat:
+In pursuance of Section 134(5) of the Companies Act 2013 read with the rules madethere under including any enactment or re-enactment thereon the Directors hereby confirmthat:

-(b) the Directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe PROFIT of the Company for that period;
+b. the Directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe LOSS of the Company for that period;

 DIRECTORS AND KEY MANAGERIAL PERSONNEL: